Monoclinic nonlinear metasurfaces for resonant engineering of polarization states: Results

-For validation of our theoretical simulations, we measure the THG from the metasurface (see the Methods section for more details).
-The laser wavelength was tuned from $1500$--$1730$ nm at $5$~nm intervals, while the polarization angle was varied from $0^{\circ}$ to $180^{\circ}$ with $10^{\circ}$.
-For each combination of these parameters, we record the THG spectra and extract the maximum values.
-Fig.~\ref{fig:nonlinear_exp}\bsans{a} shows the maximum THG value as a function of the pump wavelength and input polarization angle.
-As expected, the THG enhancements are observed close to the resonances identified from the theory.
 To investigate the degree of circular polarization $\sigma$ we extract this parameter from the THG data taking into account Eq.~\eqref{eq:Stokes} --- the dependence on the pump wavelength and input polarization angle is shown in Fig.~\ref{fig:nonlinear_exp}\bsans{b}.
 The results reveal complex dependencies with significant changes in the polarization state as the pump polarization angle.
+We provide a possible justification in the Supplementary Material.
 We further extract the polarization parameters for the resonant wavelengths $1510$~nm and $1635$~nm.
 These values are plotted on Poincar\`e spheres, showing $\sigma$ ranges of $-0.73$ to $0.71$ at the wavelength of $1635$~nm and $-0.74$ to $0.70$ at $1510$~nm (Fig.~\ref{fig:nonlinear_exp}\bsans{c}).
-Likewise the theoretical results, these points do not lie in a single plane as we would expect from the experimental results, and reach higher values for circular polarization than those in the linear regime.
+Like the theoretical results, these points do not lie in a single plane as we would expect from the experimental results, and reach higher values for circular polarization than those in the linear regime.
+In the non-resonant regime at $1590$~nm, while $\sigma$ values are non-zero ($-0.39$ to $0.58$), the low output intensity means other fabrication errors were likely to play a large role.
 The deviation between the experimental and theoretical results is attributed to the same factors as in the linear case.
 Additionally, the THG exhibits greater sensitivity to all possible imperfections and pump parameters compared to the linear regime.
 Considering the impact of the modes at the THG wavelength, it is challenging to fully replicate the simulated result in a real finite sample.